parevalo/yatsm/docs/guide/classification.rst

 Mapping
 _______
 In this step, the information on land cover class that is now stored in the YATSM result files is used to generate a categorical map of these classes on a specific date.
+A probability map can also be created.

 Examples
 ========

+TODO
+====

+- Include ancillary information
+- (add other topics to potential roadmap)